The

 Play Along

-Preamble to the Introduction
+The Preamble to the Introduction

 Introduction

 Our complete method will then give you a perspective of moving back up through the introduction, from the "markers-out".
-We do expect that eventually becoming familiar with the pictured anchor Shapes is considered a valuable takeaway; and the introduction is an important part of the complete method.
+We do expect that eventually becoming familiar with the pictured anchor Shapes is considered a valuable takeaway; and, the introduction is an important part of the complete method.
 Do note that we consider the material included only with the book, a higher value takeaway.

 Two Fundamental Angles